RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

         type: string
         description: The path to the desired new file
       content:
-        title: Json
+        title: JSON
         type: string
-        description: Json to merge in
+        description: JSON to merge in
         ui:widget: textarea
         ui:options:
           rows: 10